alf-tool/alf-core/README.md

     # following is equivalent
     (restrict :suppliers, lambda{ city != 'Paris' })

-Of course, from the closure property of a relational algebra (that states that operators works on relations and return relations), you can use a sub expression *everytime* a relational operand is expected, everytime!
 Symbols are magically resolved from the environment, which is wired to the examples by default.
+Of course, from the closure property of a relational algebra (that states that operators works on relations and return relations), you can use a sub expression *everytime* a relational operand is expected, everytime:

+    #

 You can simply execute such expressions with the alf command line itself (the three following invocations return the same result):